Plea bargaining in the United States: State systems

 Plea bargains are so common in the Superior Courts of California that the Judicial Council of California has published an optional seven-page form (containing all mandatory advisements required by federal and state law) to help prosecutors and defense attorneys reduce such bargains into written plea agreements.
+New Hampshire and Wisconsin have also published similar forms, though they are much shorter than the California form because their state laws do not require as many advisements as California and do not require the defendant to repeatedly write his or her initials next to each separate group of advisements.

 In California, plea bargaining is sometimes used in proceedings for involuntary commitment for mental disorder.
 Some individuals alleged to be dangerous to self and/or dangerous to others bargain to be classified instead as merely "gravely disabled."

 Controversy

 The use of plea bargaining has inspired some controversy over issues such as its potentially coercive effect on incarcerated defendants, defendants who have been charged with more serious offenses than the facts warrant, and innocent defendants, all of whom might feel pressured to enter into a plea bargain to avoid the more serious consequences that would result from conviction.
+A 2024 study in the American Political Science Review found that under a range of scenarios ("for example, if criminals are more risk-seeking than the wrongfully accused, or if prosecutors derive a career benefit from trial wins"), the innocent are more likely to enter into guilty pleas than the guilty.

 A theory was put forth that an informal courtroom work group is secretly formed between judge, defense attorney and prosecutor, wherein the goal then becomes to speed cases through rather than to ensure that justice is served.